autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### env.num_workers_evaluation
-The number of worker processes used by Pytorch dataloader in prediction or evaluation.
+The number of worker processes used by the Pytorch dataloader in prediction or evaluation.

 ```
 # default used by AutoMM